Post-Op-Care instructions

 • Watch for any tummy upsets (vomiting or diarrhoea), and stop the medication if this occurs.

-If you feel you pet is any discomfort please don’t hesitate to call.
+If you feel you pet is any discomfort please let us know.

 Feeding